The Use Of Disease and Vaccines as a Tool For Colonization pt.2

-The rise and fall of the Indian Ocean Trade
+The rise & Fall of The Indian Ocean Trade

 The Indian Ocean trade route was one of the most influential routes that was at its height between 1200-1400.
 Trade was exclusive to the Afro-Asian area that connected the Middle East, East Asia, India and Africa, fostering the exchange of goods, culture and knowledge.
 However, during the 1500’s, European nations interrupted this ancient trade route, initiating wars over lands and goods.
 Diseases like smallpox and cholera were weaponized during this conquest, particularly by the British, who used them to dismiss local customs as superstition under the guise to “civilize” and bring cleanliness to these cultures.